MarcelWinterot/nano-keras/roadmap.md

 # Plans for v.
 1.0

-### The goal of this project is to learn how things work in popular ML libraries.
-Of course the perfromance won't be too good as it is written in python but the performance isn't my goal, although I will try to make it as efficient as possible.
+## The goal of this project is to learn how things work in popular ML libraries.
+Of course the perfromance won't be too good as it is written in python but the performance isn't my goal, although I will try to make it as efficient as possible

 ## Features I want to implement

-### 1. Freely creating and training NNs with the library taking care of configuration
+### 1. Easily creating and training NNs with the library taking care of configuration

 ### 2. A few activation and loss functions